eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 ➡️ | The request is then transmitted across the MTN core network to an internet gateway, which connects the MTN network to the internet.

 ➡️ | The internet gateway sends the request out onto the internet, where it reaches a WhatsApp server, these servers are located in data centers across the world, in places like the United States, Europe, and Asia.
-So depending on which server the voice message is on, the request would most likely pass through fiber cables under the sea to get it.
+So depending on which continent the server the voice message is on, the request would pass through fiber cables connecting our continent to the source continent to fetch it.

 ➡️ | WhatsApp server finds the voice message you asked for and sends it back through the internet to MTN's network.